rexkoh425/tp/docs/DeveloperGuide.md

 ## Design & implementation

-The following is our overall class diagram for our whole project.
+The following is our overall architecture diagram for our whole project.
 To reduce the size of the overall diagram , only class names are included.

 ![Local Image](images/Overall.png)

+---
+### Adding a customer

-### Sequence diagrams
+### Implementation:

-1. `Adding a customer`

-The following sequence diagram will explain the sequence of events after the user inputs an add-user command.
+The following sequence diagram will illustrate the sequence of events of a **valid** `add-user` operation.
+Customer details like age and contact number are stored which are useful when the rental company would like to contact the customer and creating transactions.

+### Sequence diagram
 ![Local Image](images/AddCustomerSequence.png)

+### High-level steps

+1) Parse the input into its parameters and extract the content.
+2) Create the new Customer object if all parameters fit the format.
+3) Add it to the current Customer ArrayList.

+---
-2. `Creating Car file and loading file`
+### Creating file and loading file at the start of the program

+### Implementation:
 The following sequence diagram will explain the sequence of events for loading of the carData.txt which happens at the start of the program.
+The operations involved for the other two files are very similar so we will use the example of carData.txt.
 The carData.txt will be created if it does not exist at the start of program and its data will be loaded if the file exist.

+### Sequence diagram
 ![Local Image](images/CarFileLoader.png)

+### High-level steps

+1) File is created if it does not exist.
+2) Each line in the file is scanned and checked that each parameter is correctly formatted.
+3) The correct data is parsed into a new Car object.
+4) Each Car object is placed into the ArrayList.

+### Rationale behind way of implementation:

+Similar to real-world applications, data are stored on the computer already and does not require the user to explicitly load data from a specific location.
+It should be automatic and hassle-free.
+Preventing the corrupted data from entering the system is also important as it might crash the program thus it is important to check the data before adding.

+### Alternatives considered:
+* User can choose which file to load
+  * Cons
+    1) Too complicated as there are too many possible file paths possible and would significant add to the complexity of the program.
+* User can choose whether to load data file and save when they want to.
+  * Pros
+    1) User has more control over the version control of the data files.
+  * Cons
+    1) User experience might decrease as they constantly have to save files themselves.
+    2) Many important data can be lost if program crashes before saving of file which does not happen with constant updating.

+---
 ### Auto updating of car rental status feature

 ### Implementation: